 But here's where it starts to get trickier, since the Rams currently have 11 wide receivers on their roster.
 As recent draft picks, Pharoh Cooper and rookie Josh Reynolds figure to see a good amount of snaps.
 Despite the four-game suspension, Mike Thomas could still take plenty of reps as well.

 Then you have third-year wideout Bradley Marquez, who has been a special teams standout over the last few years.
 Paul McRoberts was called up from the practice squad late last year.
-Aside from making plenty of appearances on running back Todd Gurley II's social media channels, Nelson Spruce showed his consistent hands during the offseason program and could be a factor.
+Aside from making plenty of appearances on running back Todd Gurley's social media channels, Nelson Spruce showed his consistent hands during the offseason program and could be a factor.
 And Brandon Shippen and Shakeir Ryan clearly impressed the staff enough during the spring to warrant another look during camp.

 Without having seen a McVay training camp before, it's hard to say exactly the way they'll break up the reps.
 But with a new staff and an offense that everyone knows needs to take a significant step forward, I'd expect everyone who earns one to receive an opportunity to make his mark.